marcfrincu/AgentSchedulingFramework/README.md

 The project was a proof of concept demonstrating self-healing in an agent-based distributed platform and should be treated accordingly.
 It combines various technologies and concepts I found interesting during my PhD studies and worth further exploring.

+The file *asf-todo* contains some of my plans for further improving the prototype and which I never got the time to do.

 ### Class Structure

 The class structure is as follows: